 Expense type #1: Known unknowns

-“Known unknowns” are situations that we can partially anticipate and is the type of expense that should not be dealt with by an emergency fund.
+“Known unknowns” are situations that we can partially anticipate and is the type of expense that you should not deal with through an emergency fund.
 These situations are on our radar (known), even if we don’t know exactly when they will happen (unknown).
-For example, if you own a vehicle, you know that at some point it will need repairs, just like you know that your home will eventually need a new furnace or that your pet will eventually need a visit to the vet.
+For example, if you own a vehicle, you know that at some point it will need repairs.
+Just like you know that your home will eventually need a new furnace or that your pet will eventually need a visit to the vet.

 A good budgeting exercise is to make a list of all the known unknown expenses you can think of.
 Then compare the list to your budget and see if there are any categories you’re not currently saving for.
 Odds are that there are probably a few areas your current budget doesn’t cover, so you’ll want to adjust it to include these additional categories.